Unemployment in Euro Area

 Unemployment (% of active population, eop) | 8.2 | 7.1 | 6.8 | 6.5 | 6.3 |

-Latest reading: In April, the seasonally adjusted unemployment rate fell to 6.2% from March’s upwardly revised 6.3%.
-The figure matched the record low set in December.
-As for the Eurozone’s largest economies, the unemployment rate fell in France, Italy and the Netherlands, and stabilized in Germany and Spain.
-Significant disparities in labor market conditions between members persist: Spain was the economy with the highest unemployment rate in April (10.9%), followed by Finland (9.1%).
-At the other end of the spectrum, Malta (2.7%) and Germany (3.6%) had the lowest unemployment rates.
+Latest reading: In July, the seasonally adjusted unemployment rate fell to a record-low 6.2% from June’s upwardly revised 6.3%.
+As for the Eurozone’s largest economies, the unemployment rate stabilized in France, Germany, Spain and the Netherlands, while it fell in Italy.
+Significant disparities in labor market conditions between members persist: Spain was the economy with the highest unemployment rate in May (10.4%), followed by Finland (9.5%).
+At the other end of the spectrum, Malta (2.6%) and Slovenia (2.9%) had the lowest unemployment rates.

 Download one of our sample reports to visualize what a Consensus Forecast is and see our European unemployment projections.